 - Users cannot see signatures in their Sent Items.
 This issue often makes users worried.
 They are not sure if they should include their own email signature.
 As a result, you have to block users’ ability to add their own signatures.

 - Empty fields.
 Active Directory is like a living organism – it changes, and users are different.
 Some of them do not have their contact details filled or prefer different means of contacting them.
 Unfortunately, Exchange 2019 automatic email signatures have no way of determining if a field is empty or not.
 As a result, you can expect some users to have signaling phrases followed by an empty field, for example, “Mobile: “.

 - Only hosted images are supported.
 While hosted (online) images have their advantages, they have more drawbacks.
 You have to host them, they are often blocked by email clients and will disappear if the link to the image changes.

 - No WYSIWYG editor.
 Although our free Email Signature generator helps you create a working HTML signature template, creating a custom signature for a company can be a challenge.
 The need to know how to work with HTML is often a roadblock.
 Especially because you have to be aware of how email clients interpret HTML code.

 How to remove Exchange 2019 email signatures limitations?

 Some of the above limitations have better or worse workarounds, but to counter them all, you need a third-party app: CodeTwo Exchange Rules Pro.
-Its compatibility with Exchange 2019 will be announced officially, soon.
+It is fully compatible with Exchange Server 2019.